Yunfan-Li/Contrastive-Clustering/README.md

 ## Configuration

-There is a configuration file in "config/config.yaml", where one can edit both the training and test options.
+There is a configuration file "config/config.yaml", where one can edit both the training and test options.

 ## Training